April Bucket List

 - Find a clear space in your home to roll out a yoga mat and exercise!
 Some favorite at home yoga videos are from this creator on YouTube.
 One thing that I love about these at home yoga videos is that you can find one for almost anything.
 Whether it’s morning yoga, yoga for mobility, yoga for stress, or yoga to wind down at night, there’s something for everyone.

 - Host a picnic for your friends or significant other!
 Pack a lunch or your favorite snacks in a cute picnic basket, grab a blanket, and head to the park or beach for a picnic!
+Wear a cute dress and don’t forget your sunglasses or hat if you want to take some cute pictures.

 - Eat outside in your backyard or on your balcony.
-Once that warmer weather starts we are outside every chance we get!
+Once that warmer weather starts up, we are outside every chance we get!
 I work and read outside, eat brunches outside, and enjoy our backyard space.
 It’s something to be truly grateful for!

 - Here in Chicago, our spring flowering ornamental trees are starting to bloom!
 I always look out for dogwood, crabapple, magnolias, and Eastern redbuds trees.
 Even though every spring I take pictures, I can’t help but take more.
 The blossoms don’t last long which is probably why it’s such a special time.
-The blossoming trees are beautiful and ranging from white and shades of pretty pink.
-The delicate flowers are such a joy to see!
+The blossoming trees are beautiful and range from white and shades of pretty pink.
+The delicate flowers are such a joy to see.

 - Visit a local botanic garden or nature center.
 We love to take long walks through our local botanic garden, especially when it’s a lovely day outside!

 - Take a long, leisurely stroll to enjoy the fresh air, sunshine (or rain), and the blossoming trees.
 With the anticipation of spring and it’s true arrival, it’s easy to get wrapped up in the excitement!
 It’s okay not to do everything on a to-do list, and to just enjoy being present.
-I hope you have a lovely April and get to enjoy some blooms and sunshine!
+I hope you have a lovely April and get to enjoy blooms and sunshine!